Ten Beautiful Autumn Walks in Edinburgh

 Visit the Royal Botanic Garden Edinburgh to walk among mature trees in all their autumn splendour.
 Collect conkers from underneath the huge horse chestnut trees or admire the renowned rhododendron collection and Scottish Native Plants Collection in the Heath Garden.

-Free to visit, the gardens are open daily, 10am until 6pm March to September, 10am - 5pm October and February and 10am - 4pm November to January.
+Free to visit (excluding special events), the gardens are open daily, 10am until 6pm March to September, 10am to 5pm October and February, and 10am to 4pm November to January.

 2. Craigmillar Castle Park